Chapter 16- Life and Death

-"That's the strongest thing a light dragon can summon next to a Supernova!" admonished Cynder.
+"That's the strongest thing a light dragon can summon next to a Supernova," said Cynder.

-"I did too," pouted Renna.
+"I did too," said Renna with a pout.
 "I was very careful.
 I went all the way over here.
 Yesterday, when I went home, I stopped by the library and checked the Book of Light to make sure how big a Nova is.
 It said that since I'm a youngling, it probably wouldn't be much bigger than a hundred feet in every direction.
 That's easily a safe distance from where I was in relation to you."